SamantaMancini/SamantaMancini/README.md

 When I discovered the role of Front End developer, it was love at first sight.
 I studied through the Front End master at start2impact University and acquired coding skills such as Javascript/Typescript, CSS, HTML, React.js and Angular.

-I'm learning other programming languages like Typescript and Python.
+I'm learning other programming languages like Python.
 In my free time, I read, write on my blog and personal novel, play video games, and have a deep passion for Japanese culture. </p>

 👨‍💻 All of my projects are available at [portfolio](https://samantamanciniportfolio.netlify.app/)